kunalydv-2000/Alteryx-Complete-Course-Beginner-to-Advanced/Alteryx-Course/Module-1/exercises.md

 # Practical Assignment

-1.What is Alteryx?
+1. What is Alteryx?
-2.Why do companies use Alteryx?
+2. Why do companies use Alteryx?
-3.Difference between traditional analytics and Alteryx.
+3. Difference between traditional analytics and Alteryx.
-4.Explain the workflow lifecycle.
+4. Explain the workflow lifecycle.
-5.List five career roles that use Alteryx.
+5. List five career roles that use Alteryx.

 ---

 # Answers:

-1.Definition
+1. Definition

 Alteryx is a low-code/no-code analytics automation platform used to: